MoebiusSolutions/auth-demo/docs/Manual-Actions-in-LDAP-CLI.md

 ```

-... or with default credentials:
+... or with credentials (replacing `password` with the real password):

 ```
 docker compose exec ldap \